 We're not trying to be fussy.
-Following these guidelines provides a safe, fair and efficient environment for everybody.
+Following these guidelines provides a safe, respectful, fair and efficient environment for everybody.
 Plus you get to practice these skills in a low-risk context.

-Additional University policies governing COVID-19 Policies, Accommodation for Disabilities, Classroom Behavior, Honor Code, Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation and Religious Holidays can be found <a href="https://example.com/here.com/he
+Additional University policies governing COVID-19 Policies, Accommodation for Disabilities, Classroom Behavior, Honor Code, Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation and Religious Holidays can be found here.

 SIGNATURE PAGE

-I, the undersigned, agree that I have read and understood the policies described in the syllabus for MCEN 4151/5151/ FILM 4200/ ARTF 5200 / ATLS 4519/5519 Flow Visualization.
+I, the undersigned, agree that I have read and understood the policies described in the syllabus for MCEN 4151/5151/ FILM 4200/ ARTF 5200 / ATLS 4151/5151 Flow Visualization.
 I hereby agree to comply with these policies.

 PRINT NAME

 SIGNATURE

 DATE